Contributed by Ornella Altunyan on 2024-11-22

 Try out the tool

-To try out the tool, visit the toolOCR project in Braintrust, and navigate to the Tools section of your Library.
-Here, you can test different images and see what kinds of outputs you're getting from the tool.
+To try out the tool, visit the toolOCR project in Braintrust, and navigate Tools.
+Here, you can test different images and see what kinds of outputs you’re getting from the tool.

 Try out the prompt

-When we pushed the tool to Braintrust, we also included an initial definition of the prompt:
+When we pushed the tool to Braintrust, we also included an initial definition of the prompt:#skip-compile

 Create a playground